DANNY YANG

 Writing your own domain-specific language is probably the most direct application for PL/compiler skills I’ve discussed, but it’s also the hardest to do outside of the biggest tech companies with the most resources to spare.

 Some DSLs in industry are used by hundreds of engineers, and are maintained by a team dedicated to improving developer experience.
 Sometimes they get open-sourced (GraphQL and CG/SQL for example), but in many other cases they are only used internally at one company and never see the light of day.
-DSLs are surprisingly common at giant tech companies - in my two years at Meta I’ve used four DSLs that had more than a hundred users, and heard about several more at Google and other companies.
+DSLs are surprisingly common at giant tech companies - in my time at Meta I’ve used four DSLs that had more than a hundred users each (sometimes thousands), and heard about several more at Google and other companies.

 You might be wondering: what counts as a DSL?
 The line between an API, a codegen tool, and a DSL are not as sharply defined as one may think, and DSLs may come in many forms.